 - Deliberate burning, scratching, or picking of wounds

-- Taking increasingly risky behaviors in order to harm or kill oneself including:
+- Increase in risky behaviors to harm or kill oneself including:

-- Deep cutting of the extremities that include major vessels
+- Deep cutting of the extremities (i.e. major vessels)

 - Hanging